 Blockchain technologies are the digital, distributed, and decentralized ledger representing the most virtual currencies that are accountable for logging all transactions without the need for a financial mediator, such as a bank .
 In other words, it’s a new means of transmitting funds and logging information.

-Read moreWhat is blockchain in simple terms?
+Read moreWhat is blockchain explain with an example?

 Read more